 Oath of Allegiance

-The Due Diligence Process
+The Process of Due Diligence Checks

 The candidate can hold dual citizenship on getting Maltese Citizenship by Investment.
 According to the Maltese law, dual citizenship planning is allowed.
 Nevertheless, the applicant needs to check the rules of the origin country.
 Few nations follow different regulations or restrictions on multiple nationalities.